yazenoubari/NYT_spelling_bee_solver/README.md

 >     ![T](https://github.com/yazenoubari/NYT_spelling_bee_solver/blob/yazenoubari-patch-3/c_MID.png)
 >     ![E](https://github.com/yazenoubari/NYT_spelling_bee_solver/blob/yazenoubari-patch-3/c_BOT.png)
 >
-> 5. Send all 7 of the images through the Tesseract OCR, retrieve the letters, and send to the logic portion of the program.
+> 5. Send all 7 of the images through the Tesseract OCR, retrieve the letters, and send them to the logic portion of the program.
 >